Favourite

 by Ilias Kakis

 Thomson Carter Cashmere Court is an Eau de Parfum launched in 2023, created by Ilias Kakis.
-The fragrance opens with Bergamot, settles into a heart of Vanilla, and dries down to a base of Cashmere Wood and Cashmeran.
+Cashmere Court opens with Bergamot, settles into a heart of Vanilla, and dries down to a base of Cashmere Wood and Cashmeran.
+Thomson Carter's Cashmere Court carries a Favourite verdict, a vanilla-led wear.

 Thomson Carter's quietest signature - a deliberately minimalist three-note composition by artisanal perfumer Ilias Kakis that opens on a single bergamot lift, melts into pure vanilla, and dries down on cashmere-wood softness.
 Cozy, unisex, designed for cool-evening proximity wear rather than projection.